 This post contains affiliate links.
 Thanks for supporting the brands that make Kate Decorates possible!

 If working from home is a temporary thing for you, then you probably don’t want to spend oodles of money on a home office work space that’ll be demolished in a few weeks or months.

-But there are plenty of creative ways to accomplish your home office decorating on a budget:
+But there are plenty of creative ways to accomplish your low budet home office decorating:

-Nope, you don’t need to dedicate an entire room to your office.
-Carving out a corner of an existing space will work just fine for a home office.
+Nope, you don’t need to dedicate an entire room to your home office especially when you’re on a strict budget.
+Carving out a corner of an existing space will work just fine for a home office on a budget.
 And chances are that if you only need a temporary work space, then this is the ideal setup for you.

-That’s exactly what my friend Brittany did over at by Brittany Goldwyn — she has a small desk in the corner of her living area.
-I love how she kept this nook airy with a white/light wood desk and lots of pretty plants!
+That’s exactly what my friend Brittany did over at by Brittany Goldwyn — she has a small desk in the corner of her living area for her home office.
+I love how she kept this nook airy with a white/light wood desk and lots of pretty plants for her home office decor!

-Find “big” items that you can one day use in another room of your home.
+Pretty Home Office Idea: Find “big” home office decor items that you can one day use in another room of your home.

 I don’t mean physically “big” items — I mean the big ticket ones.
-For example, is there a small table you could use as a desk now that could someday be moved to your kids craft room?
+For example, is there a small table you could use as a home office desk now that could someday be moved to your kids craft room?
 Or eventually placed in your basement for future game nights?
-If you’re eyeing a piece of furniture, think of at least one more place in your house where you’d be able to use it.
+If you’re eyeing a piece of furniture, think of at least one more place in your house where you’d be able to use it after you’re done with your home office to help your budget go further.

-Choose a multipurpose “office” spot to build out your work space.
+Choose a multipurpose “office” spot to build out your home office on a budget